-Before we start, here’s a quick summary video for this post we created for this post using our new Engagement Video service:
+Before we start, here’s a quick summary video for this post we created for this post using our Video service:

 These days, diners have to be careful when eating out.
 Food allergies seem to be increasingly prevalent, as anything from seafood and soy to nuts, wheat, and dairy can be problematic.
 Eating these foods can irritate digestive issues or even send a sensitive diner into a life-threatening anaphylaxis.

 That’s why it’s important for restaurants to be sensitive to this issue and offer patrons clean, allergy-friendly fare.

 Of course, the best way to protect your guests is by starting in the kitchen.
 Your menu should include a variety of options that enable patrons to dine allergy-free.
 That includes egg alternatives and gluten-free items.
 If you offer fish and shellfish, make sure your menu includes alternatives, as well.

 Be sure to include dishes that give diners choices other than those with peanuts or tree nuts.
 You can also go a step further.
 Flours and other ingredients can have nuts in them.
 You also want to note on your menu if a dish contains nuts, as these allergies are extremely dangerous.